-The Finnish National Impact Investing Steering Group began its work in its new composition in mid-June.
+The Finnish National Impact Investing Advisory Board (NAB) began its work in its new composition in mid-June.
 It is tasked with steering and supporting the development of the operating environment and the markets within the field in Finland.

 “Impact investing has all the prerequisites for being a part of the future financing solutions for a welfare state.
-The objective of the steering group is to promote this development, as well as the launch of various forms of impact investing in the Finnish financing markets,” says Henri Grundstén, Development Director of Finnish Industry Investment Ltd, who acts as chairman of the steering group.
+The objective of the steering group is to promote this development, as well as the launch of various forms of impact investing in the Finnish financing markets,” says Henri Grundstén, Development Director of Finnish Industry Investment Ltd, who acts as chairman of the National Advisory Board.

-The members of the steering group are Jenni Airaksinen (Director of research and developing, Association of Finnish Local and Regional Authorities), Teri Heilala (CEO, FIM), Olli-Pekka Heinonen (Director General, Finnish National Agency for Education), Anni Huhtala (Director General, VATT Institute for Economic Research), Hille Hyytiä (Managing Director, Motiva Ltd), Terhi Kilpi (Deputy Director General, National Institute for Health and Welfare), Kimmo Lipponen (CEO, ARVO ry, Finnish Association for Social Enterprises), Juha Majanen (Deputy head of Budget Department, Ministry of Finance of Finland), Pekka Samuelsson (Investment Director, Taaleri), Jukka Vähäpesola (Head of Equities, Elo Mutual Pension Insurance Company) and Sami Tuhkanen (Vice President, Endowment Capital, Sitra).
-Mika Pyykkö, Project Director of Impact Investing at Sitra, acts as secretary of the steering group.
+The members of the National Advisory Board are Jenni Airaksinen (Director of research and development, Association of Finnish Local and Regional Authorities), Teri Heilala (CEO, FIM), Olli-Pekka Heinonen (Director General, Finnish National Agency for Education), Anni Huhtala (Director General, VATT Institute for Economic Research), Hille Hyytiä (Managing Director, Motiva Ltd), Terhi Kilpi (Deputy Director General, National Institute for Health and Welfare), Kimmo Lipponen (CEO, ARVO ry, Finnish Association for Social Enterprises), Juha Majanen (Deputy head of Budget Department, Ministry of Finance of Finland), Pekka Samuelsson (Investment Director, Taaleri), Jukka Vähäpesola (Head of Equities, Elo Mutual Pension Insurance Company) and Sami Tuhkanen (Vice President, Endowment Capital, Sitra).
+Mika Pyykkö, Project Director of Impact Investing at Sitra, acts as secretary of the NAB.
 The two-year term of the previous steering group ended in December last year.